Rebuttal: Botched Executions

 What happens when an author doesn't fact check their sources and their sources are media that don't fact check?
 Will anyone rely on those sources or the conclusions drawn from them?
 Obviously, they shouldn't.

-Unfortunately, many in the media and academia, as with this article, do so, all the time.
+Unfortunately, many in the media and academia, as with the linked articles, do so, all the time.

 "(Wood's execution) doesn’t actually sound like a botched execution.
 This actually sounds like a typical scenario if you used that drug combination,” said Karen Sibert, an anesthesiologist and associate professor at Cedars-Sinai Medical Center.
 Sibert was speaking on behalf of the California Society of Anesthesiologists."
 (2).